Optimizing the fractional power in a model with stochastic PDE constraints: Existence of optimal controls

 \section{Existence of optimal controls}

-The existence of optimal controls is shown by showing that there exists a subsequence $y(s_k)$ which strongly converges to the optimal $y$ in $L^2(D \times [0,T])$.
+The existence of pathwise optimal controls is shown by checking that, for fixed $\omega \in \Omega$, there exists a subsequence $y(s_k)$ which strongly converges to the optimal $y$ in $L^2(D \times [0,T])$.

-To show the strong convergence, we use a compactness result to find such a strongly converging subsequence.
-The compactness result proves that under certain assumptions there exists a minimum H\"older regularity in time which is independent of the fractional exponent.
+To show the strong convergence, we use a compactness result, which proves that under certain assumptions solutions enjoy a suitable H\"older regularity in time which is independent of the fractional exponent.